-- The first step in performing the registration is for the MC to collect an inventory of the PDRs supported by - the RDE Device.
-There are three main PDRs of potential interest here: Redfish Resource PDRs, that - 827 represent an instance of data provided by the RDE Device; Redfish Entity Association PDRs, that - 828 represent the logical linking of data; and Redfish Action PDRs that represent special functions the RDE - 829 Device supports.
-While every RDE Device must support at least one resource and thus at least one - 830 Redfish Resource PDR.
-Redfish Action PDRs are only required if the device supports schema-defined - actions and Redfish Entity Association PDRs are only required under limited circumstances detailed in - clause 7.2.2.
-The MC shall collect this information by first calling the PLDM Monitoring and Control - 833 GetPDRRepositoryInfo command to determine the total number of PDRs the RDE Device supports.
-It - shall then use the PLDM Monitoring and Control GetPDR command to retrieve details for each PDR from - 835 the RDE Device. - 836 As it retrieves the PDR information, the MC should build an internal representation of the data hierarchy - for the RDE Device, using parent links from the Redfish Resource PDRs and association links from the - 838 Redfish Entity Association PDRs to define the management topology trees for the RDE Device. - 839 After the MC has built up a representation of the RDE Device's management topology, the next step is to - understand the organization of data for each of the tree nodes in this topology.
-To this end, the MC - should first check the schema name and version indicated in each Redfish Resource PDR to understand - what the RDE Device supports.
-For any of these schemas, the MC may optionally retrieve a binary - dictionary containing information that will allow it to translate back and forth between BEJ and JSON - formats.
-It may do this by invoking the GetSchemaDictionary (clause 11.2) command with the ResourceID - contained in the corresponding Redfish Resource PDR. - 846 NOTE While the MC may typically be expected to retrieve Redfish PDRs and dictionaries when it first registers an - RDE Device, there is no requirement that implementations do so.
-In particular, some implementations may determine - that one or more dictionaries supported by an RDE Device are already supported by other dictionaries the MC has - stored.
-In such a case, downloading them anew would be an unnecessary expenditure of resources. - After the MC has all the schema information it needs to support the RDE Device's management topology, - 851 it can then offer (by proxy) the RDE Device's data up to external clients.
-These clients will not know that - the MC is interpreting on behalf of an RDE Device; from the client perspective, it will appear that the client - 853 is accessing the RDE Device's data directly.
+825 The first step in performing the registration is for the MC to collect an inventory of the PDRs supported by 826 the RDE Device.
+There are three main PDRs of potential interest here: Redfish Resource PDRs, that 827 represent an instance of data provided by the RDE Device: Redfish Entity Association PDRs, that 828 represent the logical linking of data; and Redfish Action PDRs that represent special functions the RDE 829 Device supports.
+While every RDE Device must support at least one resource and thus at least one 830 Redfish Resource PDR.
+Redfish Action PDRs are only required if the device supports schema-defined 831 actions and Redfish Entity Association PDRs are only required under limited circumstances detailed in 832 clause 7.2.2.
+The MC shall collect this information by first calling the PLDM Monitoring and Control 833 GetPDRRepositoryInfo command to determine the total number of PDRs the RDE Device supports.
+It shall then use the PLDM Monitoring and Control GetPDR command to retrieve details for each PDR from 834 835 the RDE Device.

+As it retrieves the PDR information, the MC should build an internal representation of the data hierarchy for the RDE Device, using parent links from the Redfish Resource PDRs and association links from the Redfish Entity Association PDRs to define the management topology trees for the RDE Device.

+After the MC has built up a representation of the RDE Device's management topology, the next step is to understand the organization of data for each of the tree nodes in this topology.
+To this end, the MC should first check the schema name and version indicated in each Redfish Resource PDR to understand what the RDE Device supports.
+For any of these schemas, the MC may optionally retrieve a binary dictionary containing information that will allow it to translate back and forth between BEJ and JSON formats.
+It may do this by involving the GetSchemaDictionary (clause 11.2) command with the ResourceID contained in the corresponding Redfish Resource PDR.

+846 NOTE While the MC may typically be expected to retrieve Redfish PDRs and dictionaries when it first registers an that one or more dictionaries supported by an RDE Device are already supported by other dictionaries the MC has stored.
+In such a case, downloading them anew would be an unnecessary expenditure of resources.

+847 RDE Device, there is no requirement that implementations do so.
+In particular, some implementations may determine it can then offer (by proxy) the RDE Device's data up to external clients.
+These clients will not know that the MC is interpreting on behalf of an RDE Device; from the client perspective, it will appear that the client